imagegenius/docker-immich/README.md

 [![docker hub](https://img.shields.io/badge/docker_hub-link-blue?style=for-the-badge&logo=docker)](https://hub.docker.com/r/hydaz/immich) ![docker image size](https://img.shields.io/docker/image-size/hydaz/immich?style=for-the-badge&logo=docker) [![auto build](https://img.shields.io/badge/docker_builds-automated-blue?style=for-the-badge&logo=docker?color=d1aa67)](https://github.com/hydazz/docker-immich/actions?query=workflow%3A"Auto+Builder+CI")

+**This image has been adapted from [immich-app/immich](https://github.com/immich-app/immich/)**

+[Immich](https://immich.app/) - High performance self-hosted photo and video backup solution

-This is a highly experimental adaptation of immich that runs in a single container (except postgres).
+This is a highly experimental adaptation of Immich that runs in a single container (except Postgres).
-My main goal is to have a single image for unraid environments (screw docker-compose). i also hope to keep the size of this image to a minimum.
+My main goal is to have a single image for Unraid environments (screw docker-compose).
+I also hope to keep the size of this image to a minimum.

-todo:
+I have tested this image with over 15000 photos/videos using `immich upload` with no issues.

+Todo:
-validate supplied variables
+Validate supplied variables
-attempt to shrink the image (anything is better than 1GB compressed :0)
+Attempt to shrink the image (anything is better than 1GB compressed :0) Cleanup container scripts
+Migrate to s6v3

 ## Usage